ryan112358/private-pgm/README.md

 * JAX is now used as the numerical backend rather than numpy.
 This means the code now natively supports running on GPUs, although the scalability advantages have not yet been tested.
 * To more naturally support JAX with JIT compilation, the code has been reorganized into a more functional design.
 This design follows closely from how we describe the approach mathematically in our papers.
 * Classes now have more narrowly defined scope, and have been removed where they did not provide significant utility.
 Dataclasses are used liberally throughout the code.
 * A new belief propagation algorithm is used which is more space efficient than the prior one in settings where the maximal cliques in the Junction Tree are larger than the measured cliques.
+This new algorithm is also significantly faster when running on GPUs in some cases.
 * Expanded test coverage for marginal inference, we correctly handle a number of tricky edge cases.
 * Added type information to most functions for better documentation.
 Also added example usages to some functions in the form of doctests.
 More will be added in the future.
 * Setup continuous integration tests on GitHub.

 Currently, not all functionality that was previously supported been integrated into the new design.
 However, the core features that are used by the majority of the use cases have been.
-These left out functionalities will be added back in on a best effort basis, including:
+These left out functionalities are discussed in the end of this document.

-* **Marginal Inference Utilities**
-    * Calculate many marginals (theoretically more efficient than calling "project" multiple times)
-    * Answering Kronecker product queries
-* **Estimation Algorithms**:
-    * Regularized Dual Averaging and Interior Gradient
-    * Calculation of Lipschitz constant for L2 losses
-    * Fitting graphical model parameters without noise.
-* **Other Marginal-Based Inference Algorithms**:
-    * We did not refactor other marginal-based inference algorithms in terms of the current design.
-[PublicInference](https://ppai21.github.io/files/26-paper.pdf), [MixtureInference](https://arxiv.org/abs/2103.06641), and [Approx-PGM](https://arxiv.org/abs/2109.06153) are still implemented in terms of the old API, and are in the experimental subpackage.
-Approx-PGM may be moved over to the main directory int eh future, while the others will remain in experimental and may be updated to match the API in the future.

-# Codebase summary
+# Codebase organization

 The core library is implemented in "src/mbi" where mbi stands for "marginal-based inference".
 The files in the "examples" folder are meant to demonstrate how to use Private-PGM for different problems.
 These files are typically not designed to run on arbitrary datasets and/or workloads.
 They are more useful if you are trying to learn how to use this code base and would like to build your own mechanisms on top of it.